Characterizations of complex Finsler Metrics: Introduction

 The rest of this paper is arranged as follows.
-In Section 2, we provide a brief overview of the complex Finsler geometry.
-In Section 3, the canonical connection is introduced.
-In Section 4, we prove Theorem 1.1 and Theorem 1.2.
-In Section 5, we generalize Bismut connection on a strongly pseudoconvex complex Finsler manifold.
+In Section 2, we provide a brief overview of complex Finsler manifolds, and introduce balanced complex Finsler manifolds and Rund K\"ahler-Finsler-like manifolds.
+In Section 3, we recall detailedly the canonical connection defined by Munteanu.
+In Section 4, we examine the behavior of holomorphic sectional curvature tensors of the canonical connection and the Chern-Finsler connection, and also investigate the corresponding Ricci curvatures and scalar curvatures.
+In Section 5, we prove Theorems 1.4 and 1.5, and give two examples of balanced complex Finsler metrics (resp.
+Rund K\"ahler-Finsler-like metrics).
+In Section 6, we investigate conformal transformations of a balanced complex Finsler metric.